 Glenn and Co at the RBA did today again state that the inflation outlook would afford scope to ease policy further should that be necessary to support demand.
 Some economists still believe there is room for a further 25 basis point rate cut later in the year but we are already seeing some indicators that suggest that lenders are starting to move their home loan rates higher.

 Westpac is one lender that has increased its fixed rate home loans in recent weeks.
 Fixed rate loans are still at historically low levels and in the Mozo database we currently have 18 providers that have 1 year fixed rates at or below 5%.
-See here for fixed rate home loans or check out our mystery bank deals.
+See here for fixed rate home loans.

 On the variable rate side, if you are refinancing and have over 80% LVR UBank offers the best variable rate at 5.12%.
 Loans.com.au has lifted its rate from 5.08% to 5.22% on the Blackboard Special home loan but even at 5.22%, this is still the best rate for new loans and a LVR over 80%.
 Check out our variable rate home loans page for more variable rate deals.